CalvHobbes/vibe-coding-speech-to-text/README.md

 ```

 ### Cursor Voice Control Rules
-To enable voice control within Cursor, you can configure a project specific rule such as the one in voice_control_rules.mdc
+To enable voice control within Cursor, you can configure a project specific rule such as the one in [.cursor/rules/voice_control_rules.mdc](.cursor/rules/voice_control_rules.mdc)

 ## Microphone Test Utility (`mic_test.py`)